komali2/blog/content/posts/taidong-indepth-tourism/index.md

 I highly recommend Taidong as a destination for those coming to Taiwan for more than a week.
 It doesn't take too long to get to by train from Taipei, maybe about 4 or 5 hours depending, and there's lots of unique, somewhat strange, history here, between the ROC settler colonists, the Japanese imperialists, and the various waves of Han imperialists, alongside Taiwan indigenous people.
 Not to mention the current strategic importance of Taidong as a large airforce base from which many tens of fighter jets take off every day, it's just a very unique place!

 I also highly recommend joining in similar tours to the one I went on if the opportunity presents itself.
 The hosts were struggling with people thinking the opportunity was too good to be true and thus is a scam.
-So hopefully you can find this post and know, nope, it's really, and very fun!
+So hopefully you can find this post and know, nope, it's real, and very fun!

 As always, feel free to email caleb at this website if you have any questions, or perhaps can help me add more information about the places I visited!